 No matter who you are, we all have had our mental health affected by the COVID-19 pandemic and social distancing.

 Here are some tips to navigate the mental health challenges that social distancing has created.
-It is my desire that these tips will encourage and help you gain a sense of control and hope.
+I hope that these tips will encourage and help you gain a sense of control and hope.

 As Americans and individuals, we are all in this crisis together.
-In some way, this provides comfort that you are not alone, but in other ways it intensifies the stress due to the magnitude of effect it has on society.
+In some ways, this provides comfort that you are not alone, but in other ways, it intensifies the stress due to the magnitude of its effect on society.